KatrinaWalker/Nonprofit_Dashboard/README.md

 ### Structure

-The core of the analysis is contained in these three files:
+The core of the analysis is contained in these two files:

-- ``
-- ``
+- `NPO_schema.sql`
 - `analysis.R`

 ### Implementation